 In the Arctic, large amounts of organic carbon are stored in permafrost – ground that remains frozen throughout the year.
 If significant areas of permafrost thaw as the climate warms, some of that carbon may be released into the atmosphere in the form of carbon dioxide or methane, resulting in additional warming.
 Projections from models of permafrost ecosystems suggest that future permafrost thaw will lead to some additional warming – enough to be important, but not enough to lead to a ‘runaway warming’ situation, where permafrost thaw leads to a dramatic, self-reinforcing acceleration of global warming.

 The Arctic is the biggest climate-sensitive carbon pool on Earth, storing twice as much carbon in its frozen soils, or permafrost, than is currently stored in the atmosphere.
-As the Arctic region warms faster than anywhere else on earth, there are concerns that this warming could release greenhouse gases to the atmosphere and therefore significantly amplify climate change.
+As the Arctic region warms faster than anywhere else on Earth, there are concerns that this warming could release greenhouse gases to the atmosphere and therefore significantly amplify climate change.

 The carbon in the permafrost has built up over thousands of years, as dead plants have been buried and accumulated within layers of frozen soil, where the cold prevents the organic material from decomposing.
 As the Arctic warms and soils thaw, the organic matter in these soils begins to decompose rapidly and return to the atmosphere as either carbon dioxide or methane, which are both important greenhouse gases.
 Permafrost can also thaw abruptly in a given place, due to melting ice in the ground reshaping Arctic landscapes, lakes growing and draining, and fires burning away insulating surface soil layers.
 Thawing of permafrost carbon has already been observed in the Arctic, and climate models project that much of the shallow permafrost (<3 m depth) throughout the Arctic would thaw under moderate to high amounts of global warming (2°C–4°C).

 While permafrost processes are complex, they are beginning to be included in models that represent the interactions between the climate and the carbon cycle.
 The projections from these permafrost carbon models show a wide range in the estimated strength of a carbon–climate vicious circle, from both carbon dioxide and methane, equivalent to 14–175 billion tonnes of carbon dioxide released per 1°C of global warming.
 By comparison, in 2019, human activities have released about 40 billion tonnes of carbon dioxide into the atmosphere.
 This has two implications.
-First, the extra warming caused by permafrost thawing is strong enough that it must be considered when estimating the total amount of remaining emissions permitted to stabilise the climate at a given level of global warming (i.e., the remaining carbon budget, see FAQ 5.4).
+First, the extra warming caused by permafrost thawing is strong enough that it must be considered when estimating the total amount of remaining emissions permitted to stabilize the climate at a given level of global warming (i.e., the remaining carbon budget, see FAQ 5.4).
 Second, the models do not identify any one amount of warming at which permafrost thaw becomes a ‘tipping point’ or threshold in the climate system that would lead to a runaway global warming.
 However, models do project that emissions would continuously increase with warming, and that this trend could last for hundreds of years.